Publish and subscribe overview

 Receiving messages with topic subscriptions

-Dapr applications can subscribe to published topics via two methods that support the same features: declarative and programmatic.
+Dapr applications can subscribe to published topics via three subscription types that support the same features: declarative, streaming and programmatic.

-Declarative Subscription is defined in an external file.
+Declarative The subscription is defined in an external file.
 The declarative approach removes the Dapr dependency from your code and allows for existing applications to subscribe to topics, without having to change code.

 Programmatic Subscription is defined in the user code.
-The programmatic approach implements the subscription in your code.
+The programmatic approach implements the static subscription and requires an endpoint in your code.

-For more information, read about the subscriptions in Subscription Methods.
+For more information, read about the subscriptions in Subscription Types.

 Message routing